gazebosim/gz-transport/docs/nodesAndTopics/nodesAndTopics.rst

 There are some rules to follow when selecting a topic name.
 It should be any alphanumeric name followed by zero or more slashes.
 For example: */image*, *head_position*, */robot1/joints/HeadPitch* are examples of valid topic names.
-Table x.x summarizes the allowed and not allowed topic rules.
+The next table summarizes the allowed and not allowed topic rules.

 ============  ========  =======
 Topic name    Validity  Comment